Serialcomms/Serial-Ports-in-VBA-Arduino-2023/README.md

 <details>

-<summary>Com Ports</summary>
+<summary>Com Port</summary>

 <p>

-- Functions work with correctly installed Arduino Serial Com Port Drivers
+- Requires that the Arduino COM Port Driver is correctly installed and configured.
+- Correct COM Port Number is defined at start of VBA module.

 </p>